FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 Run the script ```classification_example.py``` or ```clustering_example.py``` to perform a quick execution on a benchmark dataset of multivariate time series.

-For the clustering example, check also the notebook [here](https://github.com/FilippoMB/Reservoir-Computing-framework-for-multivariate-time-series-classification/blob/master/code/clustering_example.ipynb).
+For a detailed example of time series clustering, check the notebook [here](https://github.com/FilippoMB/Reservoir-Computing-framework-for-multivariate-time-series-classification/blob/master/code/clustering_example.ipynb).

 ## Configure the RC-model